droidian/porting-guide/debugging-tips.md

 If your device reboots immediately, you should try the these few systemd sections

+### Booting to fastboot

+For an unknown reason, some devices fail to boot with an arm64 ramdisk (yggdrasil and sargo are prone to this issue)

+To use the armhf ramdisk for your device, [this](https://github.com/droidian-devices/linux-android-google-sargo/blob/droidian/debian/rules) `debian/rules` file should be used instead of the one used by default and `linux-initramfs-halium-generic:armhf` should be added to `debian/kernel-info.mk` then regenerate `debian/control` and rebuild the kernel.

 ### initramfs not finding the userdata partition
 If device gets stuck in initramfs (you'll see Failed to boot in dmesg of your host), one possibility is that initramfs cannot find the userdata partition.

 To fix this `datapart=` can be added to the cmdline.

 The value of datapart should be either `/dev/disk/by-partlabel/userdata` or the exact label and number of that partition such as `/dev/sda23` (which is device specific).